PETiquette

 Even friendly dogs can disturb nesting birds and fragile ecosystems.
 Leash your dog where required.
 Tiny lives depend on it.

-Your pup may be friendly, but not everyone is.
-Your dog must be kept under effective control at all times to ensure the safety of all citizens.
+Your pup may be friendly, but not everyone feels comfortable around dogs.
+Your dog must be kept under effective control at all times to ensure the safety of all citizens and other pets.
 Dogs are not to run at large or be unattended in any public place, unless they are on a leash.
 Always ask before approaching others.

 Image